heptarch/heptarch.github.io/drafts/will.md

 \exists t : f^{(t)}[\sigma_0] = \sigma.
 $$

 This is not a perfect model of neurons, but we'll address the main criticisms now.
 First, a neural network is time-dependent, but the SDS has "static" dynamics, that is, update rules that do not depend on time.
 But although this is unrealistic at learning time scales, the network *is* fixed at decision time scales.
 Another objection is that neural networks are stochastic, and the SDS is deterministic.
-But that stochastic behaviour probably
+But that stochastic behaviour probably is probably equivalent to some (more complex) deterministic behaviour, so we lose nothing.
+Finally, it may seem like modelling a neuron as a node cannot possibly capture the full complexity of neural dynamics, but the fact that the state space $\Sigma$ and update rules $f_v$ may be arbitrarily complex actually lets us export the complexity there.

+Now,

 <!--